joshwillmoore1/Quantitative_ME_poster/README.md

-# Quantifying Microenvironments in Multiplex Images
+# Quantifying Cellular Microenvironments in Multiplex Images
 This is a repository containing additional information for the poster "Quantifying cellular microenvironment in multiplex images".
 The respository contains:
 - a downloadable PDF of the poster,
 - contact information,